RSS

 There is a lot of real estate pessimism about the London Ontario real estate market as a buyer’s market.
 Unfortunately, that pessimism is fed by the talking heads on TV or radio, the doom-sayers and the unwashed.

-In the article below, The London Free Press and The National Post published an article stating that this is a buyer’s market.
+In an article The London Free Press and The National Post report that it is a buyer’s market.

 There is no question that there are more homes for sale now than there were two years ago, and that some consumers are leery or unable to buy.
-I do not argue with that statement, as that is a fact!
+I do not dispute that statement, as it is a fact!

 Unfortunately, people love pessimism!
 Especially real estate pessimism!